Skip to main content

 • SMO 4: Code of Ethics for Professional Accountants

-The Financial Reporting Act 2004 (FRA) stipulates that MIPA must establish, publish, and review a Code of Professional Conduct and Ethics for professional accountants and ensure that it is consistent with the IESBA Code of Ethics.
-In turn, MIPA states it has adopted the 2020 International Code of Ethics in its entirety and that its members are required to make an annual declaration that they adhere to the adopted Code of Ethics.
+Under the Financial Reporting Act 2004, MIPA is required to establish, publish, and review a Code of Professional Conduct and Ethics that is consistent with the International Code of Ethics issued by the International Ethics Standards Board for Accountants (IESBA).
+MIPA has adopted the International Code of Ethics in its entirety and requires compliance by all members.

 Current Status: Sustain